MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P5-Scrolling-World/content.md

 - Convert object positions between different node spaces

 In the next chapter it's time to add the challenge of obstacles.

+-->

+#Run the game

+The ground is now scrolling endlessly.

+#Summary

+The game now has a sense of the bunny moving through space.
+You've learned:

+- A helper function that takes parameters.
+- Move objects usign their position.x property.
+- Create an endless scrolling mechanic.